 Tequila Drinks: Beyond the Margarita

 More authentically Mexican is the Paloma, a mix of tequila and grapefruit soda.
-Even more traditional is Sangrita, which you can buy bottled, make fresh yourself, or buy at the JW Marriott bar, which offers this modern twist on the traditional sangrita recipe (which despite appearances does not normally contain tomato juice).
+Even more traditional is Sangrita, which you can buy bottled, make fresh yourself, or enjoy at a bar.